config

 NEW_SECRET=$(vault read -field=secret "secret/azure/$profile")

-# Update profile
+# Update profile (will prompt interactively)

-entra-auth-cli config edit --name "$profile" --client-secret "$NEW_SECRET"
+entra-auth-cli config edit -p "$profile"

 # Verify

-if entra-auth-cli get-token --profile "$profile" > /dev/null; then
+if entra-auth-cli get-token -p "$profile" > /dev/null; then

 echo "✓ $profile updated successfully"